tonylimiao/Data-Analysis/README.md

   periods.
 Journal of Econometrics, 225(2), 200-230.
   https://doi.org/https://doi.org/10.1016/j.jeconom.2020.12.001

-Sample Population Criterion and Data Aggregation
+Sample Population Criterion and Data Aggregation:

 All data on homelessness are aggregated for Department of Housing and Urban Development (HUD) Continuum of Care (CoC) facilities.
 Our sample population includes CoC facilities providing homeless services to regions that contain one or more counties.
 There are CoCs that are Statewide and CoCs for a Balance of State (BoS).
 Statewide and BoS CoCs have been removed from the data set as they do not include county-level data for comparison with the independent and control variables.
 Note that this would remove regions of the country which have relative-to-extremely low homeless populations.
 States which are excluded from the data due to having only a statewide CoC are: Delaware, Maine, Montana, North Dakota, Rhode Island, and Wyoming.
 Aggregating only the CoCs providing services at a county level, our sample population will include 327 CoCs, from 44 states, composed of ~758 counties, and ~258 metropolitan statistical areas (MSAs) as defined by the Office of Management and Budget (OMB).